ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

     the chain
         The common set of library calls making up glue scripts.
-These include frontend, grid determining, remapping, and backend functions.
-See :doc:`chain` for more detailed information.
+These include frontend, remapping, and backend functions.
+See
+        :doc:`chain` for more detailed information.

     data kind